Right to know

 Right to know is a human right enshrined in law in several countries.
 UNESCO defines it as the right for people to "participate in an informed way in decisions that affect them, while also holding governments and others accountable".
 It pursues universal access to information as essential foundation of inclusive knowledge societies.
 It is often defined in the context of the right for people to know about their potential exposure to environmental conditions or substances that may cause illness or injury, but it can also refer more generally to freedom of information or informed consent.

 Australia

-Right to know regarding environmental hazard information is protected by Australian law, which is described at Department of Sustainability, Environment, Water, Population and Communities.
+A right to know regarding environmental hazard information is protected by Australian law, which is described at Department of Sustainability, Environment, Water, Population and Communities.

 Right to know regarding workplace hazard information is protected by Australian law, which is described at Safe Work Australia and at the Hazardous Substances Information System.

 Canada

 Right to know regarding workplace hazard information is protected by Canadian law.

 Right to know regarding environmental hazard information is protected by Canadian law, which is described at Environment Canada.